vijay33391/pizza_sales_dashboard_f/README.md

 | `pizza_name`         | text      | Name of the pizza                         |

 ## SQL Queries
-The SQL queries used for retrieving data are stored in the repository.
-Please refer to the `pizza_sales_query.sql` file in the repository for the detailed SQL scripts.
+The SQL queries used for retrieving data are stored in the Mysql DataBase.
+Please refer to the `pizza query's_1st project.sql` file in the repository for the detailed SQL scripts.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.